ofkm/svelocker-ui/README.md

 You can replace the Access-Control-Allow-Origin line to this `REGISTRY_HTTP_HEADERS_Access-Control-Allow-Origin: '["*"]'` lto allow traffic from all origins but this is not recommended.

+# Additional Information

+- All the API Calls to the Registry happen Server-Side, the only exceptions to this are the `Copy Dockerfile` and `Delete Tag/Image` functions.
+This is intentional due to the data being handled by those requests.

 # Shoutouts